 In Salt, you start on a tiny raft, with nothing but a few basic tools, and set out to explore a massive open world made up of scattered islands.
 You’ll gather resources, craft weapons, and build your ship.

-Salt 2 takes everything the first game did and cranks it up a notch.
+Salt 2: Shores of Gold takes everything the first game did and cranks it up a notch.
 Now, you’ve got improved mechanics, better graphics, and a deeper focus on combat, crafting, and multiplayer.
 You can join forces with other players to form pirate crews, raid islands, and share loot (or betray each other, if that’s more your style).